 - Now you’ll see an array of numbers that represents your startup time.

 The information isn’t most readable, but after a closer look you’ll notice that the array represents the exact date and time your system was started.
 As you can see, this is an easy way to check your system’s start time.
-Only downside is that the information isn’t represented in most user-friendly format, so you might have a bit of trouble reading it.
+The only downside is that the information isn’t represented in most user-friendly format, so you might have a bit of trouble reading it.

 As you can see, checking your system uptime isn’t as hard as you think, and you can do it easily from Task Manager.
-If you’re an advanced user, you can also check your system uptime by using any of our other methods.
+If you’re an advanced user, you can check your system uptime using any of our other methods.